Brett Buddin

 QUARK

-Free Digital Audio Workstation plugin that provides a workflow for mixing/mastering quadraphonic content in the QS Regular Matrix format.
+Free DAW plugin that provides a workflow for mixing/mastering quadraphonic content in the QS Regular Matrix format.
 It provides an encoder capable of 4-2 channel encoding and a decoder (mostly used to A/B test mixes) capable of reproducing original discrete channels from an encoded signal.
 Encoded mixes can be distributed via any normal stereo distribution method (vinyl, radio, streaming services) for playback.

-KamranV and I are building QUARK with the help of a grant from the National Endowment for the Arts through dublab.
+KamranV and I built QUARK with the help of a grant from the National Endowment for the Arts through dublab.

 Mixed with QUARK: